laino/blog/_posts/2014-10-09-how-to-not-run-a-filesharing-site.markdown

 ---

-I am the creator of Volafile, a filesharing site that is currently receiving a broad range of undesirable press coverage on
-[Business Insider](http://www.businessinsider.com/internet-marketplace-for-hacked-photos-of-naked-celebrities-2014-10), Daily Mail, CNN, Sky News and more.
+I am the creator of Volafile, a filesharing site that is currently receiving a broad range of undesirable press coverage on [Business Insider](http://www.businessinsider.com/internet-marketplace-for-hacked-photos-of-naked-celebrities-2014-10), Daily Mail, CNN, Sky News and more.

 *__Disclaimer__: I responded to the incident with all possible speed that was allowed by my resources.
 But sometimes the resources (mostly time) one can pour into planning and administration are not enough.
 That is what this article is about.*

-As Volafile is just a hobby project of mine, I'm now seriously considering to just shut it down.
+Volafile is just a hobby project of mine, and recent developments now have me seriously considering to just shut it down.
 But let's not get distracted by that and instead focus on the events that lead up to the current situation and learn our lesson.

 I'll start with the way Volafile is organized.
-As the creator of Volafile I obviously have the final say in most things regarding moderation of the site, but I could not manage the feat without my awesome team of moderators.
-Moderators on Volafile are just normal users with 'upgraded' accounts.
-They have the power to ban users and moderate the list of files all by themselves.
+I obviously have the final say in most things regarding moderation of the site, but I could not manage the feat without an awesome team of moderators.
+Moderators on Volafile are essencially ordinary users who have earned my trust in some way.
+They have the power to ban, mute and moderate the list of files at their own discrestion.

 To guide them and introduce some consistency (users hate getting banned for random stuff) there's a general rulebook and some internal communication.